 Australian state to end quarantine for vaccinated travelers

-CANBERRA, Australia (AP) — Australia’s most populous state New South Wales said on Friday it would end hotel quarantine for vaccinated international travelers as the government accelerates the wind back of pandemic restrictions.
+CANBERRA, Australia (AP) — Australia’s most populous state New South Wales said on Friday it would end hotel quarantine for vaccinated passengers when scheduled international flights restart from Sydney within two weeks.

 State Premier Dominic Perrottet announced that vaccinated travelers who tested negative to COVID-19 before flying to Sydney would be spared 14 days in hotel quarantine from Nov.
 1.

-The major relaxation of the state’s pandemic restrictions was announced four days after Sydney came out of a 106-day lockdown,
+The major relaxation of the state’s pandemic restrictions which makes a trip to Australia a far more attractive option was announced four days after Sydney came out of a 106-day lockdown.

 “We can’t live here in a hermit kingdom.
 We’ve got to open up and this decision today is a big one, but it is the right one to get New South Wales connected globally,” Perrottet said.